surister/cratedb-guide/docs/admin/troubleshooting/systables.rst

 If a shard is assigned but cannot be moved or rebalanced, the row includes a reason why it remains on the current node.

-For a full list of available columns, see the `reference documentation about system tables`_.
+For a full list of available columns, see the :ref:`reference documentation about the sys.allocations table <crate-reference:sys-allocations>`.

 To find out about the different states of shards of a specific table, you can simply filter by ``table_schema`` and ``table_name``, e.g.::